 This is not to say that the diamond frame is the end-all and be-all of bicycle design.
 Monocoque construction with suitable materials has real merit, and the design of bicycles with rear suspension is at a stage where many different designs appear viable.

-- A tool for cutting male threads.
+A tool for cutting external threads.
 It takes the form of a nut with flutes cut in the threads and usually has a taper at the end that is intended to start the thread.
 There are only a few standard sizes used on bicycles: